2 T butter, unsalted

 Slice the potatoes in half lengthwise and lay the cut sides down on the cutting board.

-Slice the potato halves into 1/8 inch thick slices.
-No need to measure, just go for thin even slices.
+Slice the potato halves into 1/4 inch thick slices.
+No need to measure, just go for even, but not see through slices.
 If your slices are thick you may need to extend the cooking time.

 After you have sliced half the potatoes and they are layered in the casserole, pour half of the sauce over the slices.